Christophe Pouzat

 My five latest publications:

 - Antonio Galves, Eva Löcherbach and Christophe Pouzat (2024) Probabilistic Spiking Neuronal Nets.
 Neuromathematics for the Computer Era, Springer, book series: Lecture Notes on Mathematical Modelling in the Life Sciences.
+The companion website describes and documents the codes simulating the models introduced in the book.

 - Céline Duval, Éric Luçon, Christophe Pouzat (2022) Interacting Hawkes processes with multiplicative inhibition, Stochastic Processes and their Applications, 148: 180-226, DOI: 10.1016/j.spa.2022.02.008.